open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/localfile.md

       rego_transform: "data.localfile.transform"
 ```

-With a config like this, Enterprise OPA will read the text file, and attempt to parse it as JSON.
+With a config like this, EOPA will read the text file, and attempt to parse it as JSON.

 The result will then be available to all policy evaluations under `data.localfile.users`.